-8.1.6.1 Current comparator-capacitance ratio method (direct-null)
+8.1.6.1 Current comparator capacitance ratio method (direct null)

-This method has been used to a minimum uncertainty of 20 ppm up to 325 kV, and more recent developments and refinements have extended its capabilities to about 2 ppm (see [B11], [B14], and [B16]).
+This method has been used to a minimum uncertainty of 20 ppm up to 325 kV, and more recent developments and refinements have extended its capabilities to about 2 ppm (see Kusters and Petersons [B11], Petersons and Anderson [B14], and Petersons [B16]).
 An advantage of the method is that the circuit can be used to measure the ratio of the two principal capacitors (at low voltage if need be) at the time of the transformer calibration.
-The basic circuit for the calibration of a transformer is indicated schematically in figure 13.
-Low-loss capacitors C1 and C2 accommodate the respective voltages of the primary and secondary windings that are connected in subtractive polarity.
+The basic circuit for the calibration of a transformer is indicated schematically in Figure 13.
+Low-loss capacitors C_1 and C_2 accommodate the respective voltages of the primary and secondary windings that are connected in subtractive polarity.
 The current comparator is shown as a single magnetic core with three windings.
-Winding n2 is adjustable in coarse steps and serves as a multiplier, while n1 provides the fine adjustment for final ratio balance.
-Operational amplifiers A1 and A2 across variable resistor R produce a voltage Vq proportional to and in phase with V1.
-Vq, in turn, injects a current iq, proportional to R, into n1 to provide quadrature balance.
-Ampere-turn balance is indicated by null detector, D, connected across sensing winding nd.
-The balance equations for ratio and phase angle are, to a first approximation
+Winding n_2 is adjustable in coarse steps and serves as a multiplier, whereas n_1 provides the fine adjustment for final ratio balance.
+Operational amplifiers A1 and A2 across variable resistor R produce a voltage Vq proportional to and in phase with V_1 , V_q , which in turn injects a current iq, proportional to R, into n_1 to provide quadrature balance.
+Ampere-turn balance is indicated by null detector D connected across sensing winding nd.
+The balance equations for ratio and phase angle are, to a first approximation,

-$N_x = V1/V2 = (C2 \times n2)/(C1 \times n1)$
+$N_x = V_1/V_2 = (C_2 \times n_2)/(C_1 \times n_1)$

-$Y_x = (R/R1)(w \land Rs \land C_f)$ [in radians]
+$Y_x = (R/R_1)(\omega \times R_s \times C_f)$ [in radians]

-Since $wRsC_f$ is constant and arbitrary in value, its value can be selected to make V_x direct reading in radians at 60 Hz.
-Full advantage of this method may be realized in a national laboratory, but this does not preclude its use in other measurements laboratories, since details are available in references in the bibliography (see clause 9.).
+Since $\omega R_s C_f$ is constant and arbitrary in value, its value can be selected to make V_x direct reading in radians at 60 Hz.
+Full advantage of this method may be realized in a national laboratory, but this does not preclude its use in other measurements laboratories, since details are available in references in the bibliography (see Annex A).

-Figure 13 -Voltage transformer accuracy test (direct-null) current comparator- Capacitance ratio method
+Figure 13-Voltage transformer accuracy test (direct-null) current comparator -Capacitance ratio method

-8.1.6.2 Capacitance divider method (direct-null network)
+8.1.6.2 Capacitance divider method (direct null network)

-A circuit that can yield an uncertainty as small as 20 ppm in ratio and 20 μ rad in phase angle is indicated in figure 14 (see also [B6] and [B9]).
-The transformer windings are connected in the additive mode with capacitors C1 and C2 accommodating, respectively, the primary and secondary voltages.
+A circuit that can yield an uncertainty as small as 20 ppm in ratio and 20 μ rad in phase angle is indicated in Figure 14 (see also Clothier and Medina [B6] and Harris et al. [B9]).
+The transformer windings are connected in the additive mode with capacitors C_1 and C_2 accommodating, respectively, the primary and secondary voltages.
 Adjustments for ratio and phase angle balance are provided by two inductive voltage dividers.
 Divider B is used for the ratio balance.
 Quadrature balance is obtained from divider A by injecting a small current through the high resistance R. Measurement of both positive and negative errors is made possible by extending the adjustment above unity on B and below zero on A.